pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: flags

-      Meaningful for PDF only: An integer whose low order bits contain flags for how the annotation should be presented.
-See section :ref:`Annotation Flags` for details.
+      An integer whose low order bits contain flags for how the annotation should be presented.

       :rtype: int

    .. attribute:: lineEnds

-      Meaningful for PDF only: A pair of integers specifying start and end symbol of annotations types 'FreeText', 'Line', 'PolyLine', and 'Polygon'. ``None`` if not applicable.
-For possible values and descriptions in this list, see :ref:`Annotation Line Ends` and the :ref:`AdobeManual`, table 8.27 on page 630.
+      A pair of integers specifying start and end symbol of annotations types 'FreeText', 'Line', 'PolyLine', and 'Polygon'. ``None`` if not applicable.
+For possible values and descriptions in this list, see the :ref:`AdobeManual`, table 8.27 on page 630.

       :rtype: tuple

    .. attribute:: vertices

-      PDF only: A list containing a variable number of point ("vertices") coordinates (each given by a pair of floats) for various types of annotations:
+      A list containing a variable number of point ("vertices") coordinates (each given by a pair of floats) for various types of annotations:

       * ``Line`` -- the starting and ending coordinates (2 float pairs).
       * ``[2, 'FreeText', 'FreeTextCallout']`` -- 2 or 3 float pairs designating the starting, the (optional) knee point, and the ending coordinates.